Allegheny-ComputerScience-302-S2022/course-materials/CODE_OF_CONDUCT.md

 ### The "Rules Rule"

 * Convenants in this contract may be changed following an open course discussion about the proposed change(s)
+  * These changes should be submitted as `Issues` on this course repository
 * Any changes will then be put to a vote.
 If a vote succeeds with a majority (50% + 1) outcome supporting the measure(s) proposed, the change will be made

   * This applies to all portions of the contract _except_ for the "Basic Grade" and this rule ("Rules Rule")